-“There are tens of thousands of intercepted phone calls where you could hear the soldiers reporting they have been told to disregard civilian casualties.
-This alone is a proof of a war crimes.”
+“There are tens of thousands of intercepted phone calls.
+You could hear the soldiers reporting they have been told to disregard civilian casualties.”

 – Grozev on Russian soldiers in Ukraine